eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 When using the sample code from this repository, Express, Websocket and Plotly will get installed by running `npm install` in the application folder.

+[//]: # (Make a note that these packages come pre-installed on the default sd card image but... you can okpg technologies into your development enviroment.
+You can learn how to use opkg here!)

 ## Step 4: Unbind the ADXL345\* Driver